SkillsWorkflow/Documentation/SkillsWorkflow/docs/university/Projects Management/create-project.md

 </figure>

-<h3> At the top of the page you will be able to find various tabs with information about this Project</h3>
+### At the top of the page you will be able to find various tabs with information about this Project

 - **Feed** - Activity and comments related with the Project.